Bioconductor/packagebuilder/documentation/Troubleshooting.md

 ### Restart all spb scripts on staging

-Alternatively, if all scripts were down or a manual reboot is necessary, the following will restart all scripts relevant to the spb
+Alternatively, if all scripts were down or a manual reboot is necessary, the following will restart all scripts relevant to the spb. **Note** unlike the builders **do not** do a `-u biocadmin` as there is not a different account for the pkgbuild on staging.

     source env/bin/activate
     killall python
     ./all.sh

 To see if all the servers (build nodes) and staging scripts are running, while